Self-Managed Super Fund – for up to 6 members

 But if you only have one member of your SMSF then:

-2. the sole member builds a SMSF Corporate Trustee Company.
+2. the sole member builds an SMSF Corporate Trustee Company.
 And the member is the only director of that company

 Most people opt for number 2.
-A Corporate Trustee Company is also most common for all SMSF.
+A Corporate Trustee Company is also most common for all SMSFs.
 This is whether you have 1 or more members.

-So we see that for a single member SMSF, the member must either be the sole director or have two directors.
+Therefore, in a single-member SMSF, the member must either be the sole director or have two directors.
 The other director is either:

 • related to the member; or